 The most relevant exemptions for internet businesses are:

-A payment provider (like Stripe) is allowed to conduct a real-time risk analysis to determine whether to apply SCA to a transaction.
-This may only be possible if the payment provider’s or bank’s overall fraud rates for card payments do not exceed the following thresholds:
+A payment provider (such as Stripe) is allowed to conduct a real-time risk analysis to determine whether to apply SCA to a transaction.
+This may only be possible if the payment provider's or bank's overall fraud rates for card payments do not exceed the following thresholds: